UsabilityEngineering/ErrandPlanner/phaseI/README.md

 ## Caveats

-!!!
-Considerations and/or limitations to the methods you chose and the findings/conclusions drawn from them.
-In other words, give warnings if there are limitations to your research such as not being able to find enough users of a particular demographic, the methods not being able to expose certain information, assumptions you made, etc. !!!
+In our research so far, we have not encountered any caveats but our main concern so far is being able to implement travelling salesman problem and make sure that the processing time is fast enough that it doesn’t slow down the website.